aria-ml/dataeval/docs/source/concepts/MetadataLevels.md

 `track_id` and `target_index` all restart in every sequence.
 DataEval matches on `(item_index, key)` for that reason.
 A sequence needs no key of its own: there is one per item, so the item names it outright.

+The `*_index` columns are DataEval's own *positional* identity: dense, zero-based, rebuildable from order alone.
+They are distinct from the dataset's own identifiers, which are **reserved** and never treated as factors. `item_id` carries the datum's own `id` — the value MAITE requires on every item — on every row, so any row can be traced back to its source item; `track_id` does the same for a tracking observation.
+It is a lookup, not a key: a view that draws one item more than once (`ClassBalance` oversampling, `Indices([0, 0, 1])`) puts one id on several rows, and that is the truth about where those rows came from.
+A `Metadata` built from raw factors has no datum to ask, so its `item_id` is the positional index.

+Neither identifier is binned, correlated, or reported on: an identifier names a row, it does not measure the data.
+A metadata key spelled `id` is carried onto `item_id` rather than read as a factor, and a factor that would shadow a reserved id name is renamed out of it.

 ```{warning}
 The key for a detection is `target_index`, **not** `instance_index`.